cyberphone/java-cfrg-spec/README.md

  id-Ed25519   OBJECT IDENTIFIER ::= { 1 3 101 112 }
  id-Ed448     OBJECT IDENTIFIER ::= { 1 3 101 113 }
 ```
-_Although maybe not a prime consideration for Bouncycastle, it would IMO be a pity if Oracle took another route for CFRG support._
+_It would IMO be a pity if Oracle and Bouncycastle took different routes for CFRG support._

-The COSE draft also refers to "OKP": https://tools.ietf.org/html/draft-ietf-cose-msg-24.